-As his nephew grew up the uncle secretly tried to kill his nephew by several ways on many occasions but each time mysteriously failed.
+As the boy grew up the uncle secretly tried to kill his nephew by several ways on many occasions but each time mysteriously failed.

 At the feast Chiruma scowled from the shadows as the tribe gorged on dog, guinea pig and iguana meat.
 He refused the avocados, the pineapples and the sweet potatoes offered to him by slaves, but he did smoke the tobacco pipe and drink the hot chocolate spiced with chillies.

 After the celebration, all the warriors had to go to battle against a neighbouring tribe.
 They took their bows and arrows, clubs and shields.
-Many of the Quiche warriors were killed but Chiruma noticed that arrows fired straight at his nephew always veered passed without so much as scratching him.
+Many of the Quiche warriors were killed but Chiruma noticed that arrows fired straight at his nephew always veered past without so much as scratching him.
 It was as if he had some magical protection.
-Then Chiruma realised that it must be the necklace given to Quetzal by the wise man.
+Then Chiruma realised that it must be the necklace given to Quetzal many years ago by the wise man.

 Quetzal returned from the battle triumphant.
 He had fought furiously and killed twenty men.

 He was about to walk away when Quetzal’s chest began to throb.
 Suddenly a bird emerged from out of his body and flew up onto a branch of a ceiba tree.
 This was no ordinary bird.
-It was the size of a parakeet with shimmering emerald wing feathers with a three foot tail with iridescent blues with a small yellow beak.
+It was the size of a parakeet with shimmering emerald wing feathers, a small yellow beak and a three foot tail with iridescent blue feathers.
 And as it sang it had the most beautiful voice of any bird before or since.

 Suddenly it flew down towards the murderer and took the necklace up into the tree.

-As Chiruma looked in astonishment at the resplendent bird above, a jaguar leapt upon the jealous uncle and killed him with one bite.
+As Chiruma looked in astonishment at the resplendent bird above, a jaguar leapt upon him killing him with one bite.

 Years later, in the year 1524, the Spaniard, Pedro de Alvarado marched with his army into Guatemala.
 He did not look in awe and wonder at the Mayan pyramids built without using iron or the wheel.
 He was not impressed by the written language in books and on stone, the mathematical skills or astronomical knowledge of the Mayans.
-He wanted to destroy their gods and plunder their gold.
+He wanted to plunder their gold and destroy their gods.